Bhargavi-ng/Migration_and_Housing/README.md

 ***Training and Testing sets:***

-The dataset was split into training and testing sets for the model using sklearn as shown below.
+The dataset was split into training and testing sets for the model using SKlearn as shown below.

 ![HPI vs Migration splitting Datasets for Training and Testing](/Images/HPI_Migration_Split_Datasets.PNG)